a1trl9/stle/README.md

 # stle
 Casual Notes on Mathematics.

 Mostly about basic calculus, algebra and probability.
+Maybe helpful for engineering guys...